 - nothing; empty

-What’s included: 12 full color, double sided Easter eggs.
+12 full color, double sided Easter eggs.
 There are 2 color options: pastel and bright.
-Print them out on cardstock and then you’ll have a decoration (for the mantle) or for a sharing time or Family Home Evening lesson.
+Print them out on card stock and then you’ll have a decoration (for the mantle) or for a church lesson or Family Home Evening lesson.
 There are so many ways to use these!

 You’ll notice the scripture verses on printed on the back of each egg for easy reading!
 And the downloads are ready for double-sided print.

-If you want to learn more simple ways to bring Christ in Easter, plus tons of fun family ideas, grab a copy of Let’s Celebrate Easter!
-Simple and Inspiring Ideas to Help You Create a Christ-Centered & Memorable Easter!
-Get it here.
+If you want to learn more simple ways to bring Christ in Easter, plus tons of fun family ideas, grab a copy of our ebook:

 I hope you have a wonderful, Christ-centered Easter season!